Basics · Explainers · Sales

 What should you do next?

 Define your pipeline stages first, because the funnel is just those stages measured as conversion rates.
 Keep the stages few and unambiguous, then review the conversion between them each month to see where deals stall.
-If you are setting this up for the first time, start with our sales pipeline stages guide and make sure your team agrees on what each stage means.
+If you are setting this up for the first time, start with our sales pipeline stages guide and make sure your team agrees on what each stage means — then keep it moving with the habits in our sales pipeline management guide.

 Keep reading